Broadband Expansion Loan Program

 - Maximum Financing: Up to 90% of project costs.

 - Interest: Variable Rates based on VEDA Base + appropriate risk-based spread.
+Payments may be deferred up to two years.

 - Collateral: First security interest in all business assets; assignment of all applicable contracts and agreements necessary to operate the system.